 An islands-wide service is provided with 24-hour cover.
-The police control room maintains a listening watch on marine and civilian emergency radio frequencies and is all “999” emergency calls are taken and processed.
+The police control room maintains a listening watch on marine and civilian emergency radio frequencies and is where all “999” emergency calls are taken and processed.

 Police equipment is purchased directly from a variety of overseas suppliers.
-Officers do not ordinarily carry firearms however they are issued with, and trained in the use of Speedcuffs, CapTor 2 spray and an extendable “ASP” baton, and Taser 26.
+Officers do not ordinarily carry firearms however they are issued with, and trained in the use of Speedcuffs, CapTor 2 spray and an extendable “ASP” baton, and X26 Taser.
 The force has two Mitsubishi Shogun liveried MPV’s and two unmarked Land Rover 110’s, which are used by the CID.
 Equipment issued to officers and practices employed by the force try where possible to meet or exceed Home Office and Chief Police Officers Council guidelines.

 Training is delivered both locally and through either sending officers overseas or bringing trainers to the islands.